 The virus infects and grows in the nose, eyes, sinus, throat, mouth, and tonsils of a cat which causes inflammation and fever.
 Due to the nasal discharge, the cat’s sense of smell is severely diminished, causing his appetite to wane, while the loss of appetite is dangerous in all cats, it is especially so in kittens.

-Due to the damage caused to tissues, it is possible for a secondary bacterial infection to take hold.
+Due to the damage caused to tissues, a secondary bacterial infection can take hold.

 If a pregnant cat catches herpes, it can lead to the abortion of the kittens.

-Feline herpes can be spread by direct or indirect contact, the virus is able to survive for up to 24 hours in the environment.
+Feline herpes can be spread by direct or indirect contact, the virus can survive for up to 24 hours in the environment.

-- Vertical: It is possible for the mother to pass feline herpesvirus onto her unborn kittens.
+- Vertical: The feline mother can pass feline herpesvirus onto her unborn kittens.

 - Aerosol: Coughing and sneezing.